TGS

 Plan your car journey as much as your holiday urges highways agency

-seen at 05:37, 20 July in Acas News - national.
+seen at 05:37, 20 July in Acas News - national (Our copy).

 Millions of families heading off for the beaches, ports and airports over the next few weeks are being urged to make their journey planning a key part of preparing for their holiday.